Rare Books, Special Collections and Preservation Online Exhibitions

 Meliora is the motto of the University of Rochester, and translates from the Latin as “ever better.”
 The form in Latin has an imperative quality—an exhortation to do better and to be better.

 Perhaps no individual has embodied the concept of University of Rochester's motto of Meliora more fully than Joseph C. Wilson--alumnus of the class of 1931, Trustee, community leader, and business leader.

 19th century Rochester was a boiling cauldron of civic activism.
 This agitation was epitomized by the members of the Post family.
 All the materials in their papers have been digitized, including letters from Frederick Douglass, Susan B. Anthony, Elizabeth Cady Stanton, and Harriet Tubman.

 Our earliest map of Western New York—the gift of Dr. Seymour Schwartz—dates to 1724.
 As the University has grown and moved, the manuscript and printed maps in our collections enable us to trace the topography, ownership, and use of the land our campuses occupy—from West Main Street to Prince Street to Wilson Boulevard.

-The Neilly Series was established in 2001 through an endowment gift of Life Trustee Andrew H. Neilly and his wife, Janet Dayton Neilly, to support library programs designed to contribute to the intellectual life of the University and to enhance the libraries' collections related to academic initiatives.
+In 2001, the Neilly Series was established through an endowment gift of Life Trustee Andrew H. Neilly and his wife, Janet Dayton Neilly, to support library programs designed to contribute to the intellectual life of the University and to enhance the libraries' collections related to academic initiatives.